AlexParamonov/enco/README.md

 Enco
 ==========
-Enco will convert any string to utf-8
+Enco will convert any string to utf-8, based on original string encoding.

 Installation
 ------------